-What is the purpose of Tarot cards?
+What is the Purpose of Tarot Cards?

-If you were to ask people, “what is the purpose of Tarot cards “, what do you think their response would be?
+If you were to ask people, “what is the purpose of Tarot cards,” what do you think their response would be?
 What would be yours?

 Surprisingly, the purpose of Tarot cards is not what a lot of people think.
 They are not a fortunetelling device or for making psychic predictions.
-But, this is where it gets a little tricky.
+But this is where it gets a little tricky.
 They seem to reveal the past, present, and potential future.
-So then, how are they not a fortunetelling device?
+So then, how is the purpose of Tarot cards not a fortunetelling device?

 The creator of the most well-known Tarot cards (Rider-Waite Tarot); Arthur Edward Waite said, “The allocation of a fortune-telling aspect to these cards is the story of a prolonged impertinence.”
 Why do you think he felt it was profane or inappropriate to view Tarot cards in this way?